SuperOfficeDocs/superoffice-docs/user-guide/en/sale/sales-guide/create.md

 **Sale type**: Sale to new customer
 **Stage**: First meeting
 **Name** of follow-up: First meeting
-**Purpose of this follow-up**: Examine the potential customer's requirements and assess whether the product can meet their needs
-**Follow-up type**: Customer meeting
+**Purpose of this follow-up**: Examine the potential customer's requirements and assess if the product can meet their needs **Follow-up type**: Customer meeting
 **Duration**: 1 hour
 **Default text**: